samy-mnasri/voice-to-midi/README.md

 The goal of this plugin is to help anybody play any instrument without having to spend several years learning how to play it.

-Instead you only need lo-fi voice recordings and virtual MIDI instruments to be able to play anything you want.
+Instead, you'll only need lo-fi voice recordings and virtual MIDI instruments to be able to play anything you want.

 ## How it works